markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/belonging & welcomed.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The overall sentiment from the university reviews regarding the sense of belonging, care, and support is predominantly positive.
-Students frequently express feelings of being welcomed, supported by faculty, and finding their community within various groups and organizations.
-However, there are instances of negative experiences where students felt isolated, uncared for, or found the social atmosphere lacking.
+In the snippets provided, the overall sentiment regarding the sense of belonging and community at the university is predominantly positive.
+Students often feel supported, included, and cared for by both the faculty and their peers.
+The university's efforts to maintain connections with alumni, the presence of diverse student organizations, and the accessibility of professors contribute to this positive atmosphere.
+However, there are instances of negative experiences, particularly related to feelings of isolation and a lack of support from the university staff.

 ```sql polarity_proportions
 WITH MergedCategoryCounts AS (